sabauma/sabauma.github.io/_posts/2015-07-04-type-refinement.md

 where \\( T_e \\) is the set of result types for some expression \\( e \\)
 (this notation is taken from the [paper](http://rfrn.org/~shu/drafts/ti.pdf) describing SpiderMonkey's type inference algorithm).
+Simply, this equation says that the possible result type of indexing an object is the union of its possible index type sets.

 When this reasoning is incorporated into SpiderMonkey, the `forEach` example performs as well as the version with duplicated code.